chivandikwa/gatsby-casper/src/content/c-sharp-standards.md

         var targetNames = entities[targetId].ToArray();
 ```

-✅ **DO** favor the modern ways to test for nullability in C#. `is` and `is not` check for true nulls ignoring any operator overrides.
+✅ **DO** favour the modern ways to test for nullability in C#. `is` and `is not` check for true nulls ignoring any operator overrides.
 By default the modern checks give a compiler error when the value is not nullable, the legacy gives a warning.
 This of course can be configured with Roslyn as desired.

 ```csharp
 // legacy